Genetic architecture of microbial behaviors, adaptation, and evolution

 A comprehensive genetic characterization of bacterial motility

-PLoS Genetics (2007) 3 (9): e154 PDF
+PLoS Genetics (2007) 3 (9): e154

 Girgis H, Liu Y, Ryu W, Tavazoie S